Florent Malouda: Later career

 On 17 July 2013, it was announced that Malouda signed a two-year contract with Turkish Süper Lig side Trabzonspor.
 The deal was reported to be worth around €2.5 million per season.
 On 1 November 2013, he scored two goals against Kayseri Erciyesspor as his side won the match 3–1 in the Hüseyin Avni Aker Stadium.

 After having been released by Trabzonspor, on 12 September 2014, he returned to Ligue 1 after seven years abroad, signing for Metz.

 On 23 August 2015, Malouda signed for Indian Super League side Delhi Dynamos, managed by Roberto Carlos.
 He played in all of the Dynamos 2015 Indian Super League games, as they reached the playoff semi-finals.

 On 29 January 2016, Malouda joined Egyptian Premier League side Wadi Degla on a six-month loan deal, allowing him to continue to play and remain fit during the Indian off-season.
 He played 18 times as he helped his new club the Egyptian cup quarter-finals and a fifth-placed finish in the league, narrowly missing out on qualification for the CAF Confederation Cup.

-Malouda returned to the Dynamos, ready for the 2016 Indian Super League season.
+Malouda returned to the Dynamos, ready for the 2016 Indian Super League.
 He played the majority of the season as captain as they again reached the playoff semi-finals before leaving the club in July 2017.

 On 25 January 2018, after being without a club for almost half a year, Malouda signed a contract with Luxembourg National Division team FC Differdange 03 until the end of the season.
 Injuries restricted his playing time in Luxembourg, playing five times and assisting three goals as his team finished fifth in the league and reached the semi-finals of the Luxembourg Cup.